-Gogo Inc. ("we", "us", "our") is the leading global provider of inflight broadband connectivity and wireless entertainment to the aviation industry.
+Gogo ("we," "us," "our") is the global leader in providing broadband connectivity solutions and wireless in-flight entertainment to the aviation industry.
 We operate through the following three segments: Commercial Aviation North America, or "CA-NA," Commercial Aviation Rest of World, or "CA-ROW," and Business Aviation, or "BA."
-We refer to CA-NA and CA-ROW collectively as "CA."

-CA and BA sell inflight systems to their aviation partners and we share our networks across all three of our operating segments.
-Services provided by CA and BA through such inflight systems include: Passenger Connectivity Services, which allow passengers to connect to the Internet from their personal electronic devices; Passenger Entertainment Services, through which passengers can access a large library of on-demand movies and television shows on their personal electronic devices; and Connected Aircraft Services ("CAS"), through which aviation partners can access connectivity-based data oriented applications that currently support, among other things, real-time credit card transaction processing, electronic flight bags and real-time weather information.
-BA also provides satellite-based voice and data services through its strategic alliances with satellite companies.
+Services provided by our CA-NA and CA-ROW businesses include Passenger Connectivity, which allows passengers to connect to the Internet from their personal Wi-Fi-enabled devices; Passenger Entertainment, which offers passengers the opportunity to enjoy a broad selection of in-flight entertainment options on their personal Wi-Fi enabled devices; and Connected Aircraft Services ("CAS"), which offers airlines connectivity for various operations and currently include, among others, real-time credit card transaction processing, electronic flight bags and real-time weather information.
 Services are provided by CA-NA on commercial aircraft flying routes that generally begin and end within North America, which for this purpose includes the United States, Canada and Mexico.
-CA-ROW provides service on commercial aircraft operated by foreign-based commercial airlines and flights outside of North America for North American based commercial airlines.
+CA-ROW provides service on commercial aircraft operated by foreign-based commercial airlines and flights outside of North America for North American-based commercial airlines.
 The routes included in our CA-ROW segment are those that begin and/or end outside of North America (as defined above) on which our international service is provided.
-BA provides its services to owners and operators of large, long range business jets operating internationally as well as light jets and turbo props flying in North America.
+BA provides in-flight Internet connectivity and other voice and data communications products and services and sells equipment for in-flight telecommunications to the business aviation market.
+BA services include Gogo Biz, our in-flight broadband service, Gogo Vision, our in-flight entertainment service, and satellite-based voice and data services through our strategic alliances with satellite companies.